theit8514/docker-rsyncd/README.md

 docker run -d -p <port>:873 \
               --name rsyncd \
               -e ALLOW='10.0.0.0/8 x.x.x.x/y' \
-              thomfab/docker-rsyncd
+              theit8514/docker-rsyncd
 ```

-### OWNER
+### PUID
-By default the user "nobody" is used.
-You can customize and pass the id of a user the docker host (so that file perms are correct).
+By default the UID of 911 is used.
+You can use the PUID variable to set the correct file permissions between the host and container.
-Example, if your docker host has a user "ubuntu" with id 1000 you can use :
+Example, if your docker host has a user "ubuntu" with id 1000 you can use:
 ```
 docker run -d -p <port>:873 \
            --name rsyncd \
-           -e OWNER=1000 \
+           -e PUID=1000 \
-           thomfab/docker-rsyncd
+           theit8514/docker-rsyncd
 ```
 Files created in the volume by rsyncd will belong to the user ubuntu (see volumes below).

-### GROUP
+### PGID
-By default the group "nogroup" is used.
+By default the GID of 911 is used.
 You can also customize and pass the id of a group on the docker host.
-Example, if your docker host has a group "users" with id 100 you can use :
+Example, if your docker host has a group "users" with id 100 you can use:
 ```
 docker run -d -p <port>:873 \
            --name rsyncd \
-           -e GROUP=100 \
+           -e PGID=100 \
-           thomfab/docker-rsyncd
+           theit8514/docker-rsyncd
 ```
 Files created in the volume by rsyncd will belong to the group users.

 ### Sync volume
 The sync folder exposed by rsyncd is a docker volume.
-You can map it to a local folder on the docker host :
+You can map it to a local folder on the docker host.
-Example, if your docker host has a user "ubuntu" with id 1000 you can use :
+Example, if your docker host has a user "ubuntu" with id 1000 you can use:
 ```
 docker run -d -p <port>:873 \
               --name rsyncd \
               -v /path/to/host/folder:/volume \
-              thomfab/docker-rsyncd
+              theit8514/docker-rsyncd
 ```

 ### Full example